For Idaho workers, Teton Pass collapse steals hours and hours of personal time

 “It just means I don’t have dinner with my kids and maybe I can’t get them ready for bed,” Herrera said.

 The other woman on the bus was Wendy Ruiz.
-She works at a Jackson restaurant and bar named Eleanor's.
-She used to live in Jackson but after getting a new job, it didn’t make sense anymore.
+She works at a Jackson restaurant and bar named Eleanor’s.
+She used to live in Jackson but after getting this job, and no longer having housing through her prior employer, it didn’t make sense anymore.

 “It was like, no employer housing, I’m living with my family,” Ruiz said.
 “It’s good, anyways, but nobody’s expecting this.”